namidaco/namida/README.md

 > (you may skip this if you used a package manager)
 >
 > ```bash
 > sudo pacman -S mpv            # Arch/Manjaro
 > sudo apt install mpv          # Debian/Ubuntu/Mint
-> sudo dnf install mpv   # Fedora/RHEL
+> sudo dnf install mpv mpv-libs # Fedora/RHEL
 > ```

 > [!NOTE]